theupdateframework/taps/tap7.md

 Here's a sample Wrapper module that allows the Conformance Tester to test the TUF Reference Implementation.

-# TODO: NOTE that I need to continue to go through the below.
+(((TODO: NOTE that I need to continue to go through the below.
 It's not finished.
-# TODO: Indent the below properly.
-(Avoiding now to avoid misleading commit
+I also have to indent the below properly.
+(Avoiding now to avoid misleading commit diffs))))
-# diffs)

 ```Python